HIRO-group/roboskin/README.md

 ## Write TESTS
-When adding new feature such as function/class, always and must write test(s) unless it will be rejected.
+When adding new feature such as function/class, you always and must write test(s) unless it will be rejected.

 ### Where should I write my feature's tests?
 When writing tests, for example for feature_module.py, please create test module file of name test_feature_module_name.py and place exactly at the same layer of your feature module.